Klaytheist/Xebia-Capstone-Project/README.md

 # Pre-requisites
-* Angular v14.1.3 or above
+* Angular v14.1.3 or greater
-* .NET 6 Core
+* .NET 6 Core or greater
-* MS SQL Server Management Studio 18.
+* MS SQL Server Management Studio 18 or greater

 # Database setup
 * Copy contents of [MS Server Script](https://github.com/Klaytheist/Xebia-Capstone-Project/blob/master/MS%20Server%20Script.txt) into a new query window of SQL Server and execute it.